Charleston Emergency Response & Recovery Group (CERRG)

 Red Cross CLER Workshops

-In response to these highlighted issues, the Charleston Community Centre (the local community association) hosted discussions with community members which saw the formation of the Charleston Emergency Relief and Recovery group (CERRG).
+In response to these highlighted issues, the Charleston Community Centre (the local community association) hosted discussions with community members which saw the formation of the Charleston Emergency Response and Recovery group (CERRG).
 This group subsequently completed a Red Cross “Community Led Emergency Resilience Workshops” (CLER) program which helped identify at-risk and vulnerable groups in the community, as well as to stratify likely emergency events, and how they might be mitigated or responded to.

 Grant Success

-In 2021 and 2022 the CERG was successful in being awarded $50,000 in Foundation for Rural Regional Renewal (FRRR) grants to purchase and install air conditioning at the Charleston Hall, and subsequently a 52 KVA generator.
+In 2021 and 2022 the CERRG was successful in being awarded $50,000 in Foundation for Rural Regional Renewal (FRRR) grants to purchase and install air conditioning at the Charleston Hall, and subsequently a 52 KVA generator.
 The Lobethal Bushfire Recovery Fund (LBRF) also contributed $10,000 towards the cost of these two projects.

 The Department of Veterans Affairs awarded the Charleston Hall $7,000 towards a Memorial garden and flagpole at the Hall.
-After an emergency the CERRG will run a red flag up this pole to signify that the CERG is open to provide community assistance.
+After an emergency the CERRG will run a red flag up this pole to signify that the CERRG is open to provide community assistance.

 · High-speed Satellite Broadband and wi-fi